potatoeggy/eifueo/docs/mcv4u7.md

 ### Vector operations

 Please see [SL Physics 1#Adding/subtracting vectors diagrammatically](/sph3u7/#addingsubtracting-vectors-diagrammatically) for more details.
+The sum of two vectors is known as the **resultant** while the negative (opposite direction) version of that vector is known as the **equilibrant**.

 The sum of two vectors can also be solved diagrammatically by envisioning the head-to-tail as a parallelogram.